docker-science/cookiecutter-docker-science/README.rst

 environments such as EC2, we are not free from this problem.
 Some experiments succeeded in one instance but failed in another one, since library versions of each EC2 instances could be different.

-By contrast, we can creates the same container in which needed tools with the same version are already installed in one command without changing system libraries in host machines.
+By contrast, we can creates the identical Docker container in which needed tools with the correct versions are already installed in one command without changing system libraries in host machines.
 This aspect of Docker is important for reproducibility of experiments, and keep the projects in continuous integration systems.